 - Preheat the oven to 175°C. Grease a cake tin.
 I used round tin with 22 cm diameter.

 - Pour the egg whites into a bowl.
 Add a pinch of salt and beat with an electric whisk until firm.

 - In another bowl use the electric whisk to beat the egg yolks with sugar for about 5 minutes, until the mixture is fluffy and light in color.

 - Combine the flour and baking powder.

 - Fold a few tablespoons of egg whites into the egg yolks batter.
 Next, fold in few tablespoons of the flour.
 Repeat until all of the egg whites and flour are incorporated.
 Fold it in lightly to retain the fluffiness of the batter.

 - Pour the batter into the tin and distribute raspberries evenly on the top.

 - Bake for 40 – 50 minutes.
 Insert a toothpick to the middle of the cake to test whether it’s fully baked.
-If the toothpick doesn’t come out clean bake for additional 5 – 10 minutes and check again.
+If the toothpick doesn’t come out clean, leave the cake in the oven for additional 5 – 10 minutes.